stoffee/stoffee.github.io/index.md

 ![:scale 80%](images/terraform_on_prem.png)
 ]

-Terraform also integrates with on premise VMs or platform services.
+Terraform can run on premise or as a cloud based SaaS with agents.

 ???
-**Terraform Cloud and Enterprise can be used to build VMs in your data center, or VMware instances in the cloud, or both.
-You won't have to maintain two sets of tools to build on your hybrid cloud platforms.**

 ---
 name: self-service-infra